boss21648/Epydios-AgentOps-Control-Plane/README.md

 `Epydios AgentOps Control Plane` is the open-source Kubernetes control plane for AI/agent workloads, governance, and platform operations.

-`AIOS` can remain the umbrella vision/codename.
-The OSS product name stays specific and accurate: a control plane, not a full operating system.

 ## Scope (Current Phase)

 This repository is for the enterprise Kubernetes control plane baseline: